JordanMartinez/purescript-jordans-reference/22-Projects/src/02-Random-Number/22-Free--Layered/05-Analysis.md

     -- the others
 ```

-Unfortunately, we cannot translate the `NotifyUser` instance to the `Infrastructure`-level.
+Unfortunately, we cannot translate the `NotifyUser` value to the `Infrastructure`-level.
 It needs to be translated through an unnecessary API-language data structure.

 ## Tightly-Coupled Code